victorliu-sq/PaperWriting/FlashSMP.md

+Third, parallelism can drop significantly when there are variations in people's preferences.
+For instance, if all men propose to half the women in the first round, half will be paired.
+As women pair off and remain paired, the number of free men and active threads will reduce.
+Eventually, this leads to a serial problem where only one man is making proposals, negating the benefits of GPU's high bandwidth due to synchronization overhead.

 4.

 This challenge is because Parallelizing SMP computation presents significant challenges for developing parallel algorithms due to its workload-dependent nature.

 Another challenge is that Different workloads can exhibit distinct properties, significantly affecting the design and implementation of an effective algorithm.
 Therefore, developing an efficient parallel SMP algorithm requires careful consideration of these varying workload characteristics.
-That is resolution of conflicts in instance where preference lists are distinct cannot affect the efficiency of algorithm on , the approach to improve the performance of sertial problem should also take into consideration whether efficiency on workload with distinct preference lists will be influenced.
+That is resolution of conflicts in instance where preference lists are distinct cannot affect the efficiency of algorithm on , the approach to improve the performance of workload that eventually turns into a serial problem should also take into consideration whether efficiency on workload with distinct preference lists will be lowed.

+Lastly, the algorithm must universally handle varying workloads.

+In order to develop a more efficient parallel algorithm to SMP that fully exploits the high bandwidth of modern computing architectures, particularly GPUs, we need to address 4 non-trivial challenges:

+Techniques to resolve above issues should  high contention should not negatively impact instances that become serial problems early, and methods to accelerate serial problems should not affect instances with high contention.

+This balance is crucial for maintaining efficient performance across diverse scenarios.

+Lastly, Different workloads can exhibit distinct properties, significantly affecting the design and implementation of an effective algorithm.
+Therefore, developing an efficient parallel SMP algorithm requires careful consideration of these varying workload characteristics such that technique to resolve above issues should not negatively impact instances in other scenarios but maintaining efficient performance across diverse scenarios.